Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

 When organisations optimise for behaviours rather than intent, they generate activity without value; experimentation programmes show “wins”, lines on dashboards go up, engagement metrics improve.
 But revenue stubbornly refuses to move.

 This is often explained away as marginal or incremental impacts, measurement challenges or insufficient scale.
 The promise is that value exists even if it cannot be seen.
-But experimentation is a scientific discipline and in science, if you can’t measure it - it doesn’t exist.
+But experimentation is a scientific discipline and in science, if you can’t measure it, it doesn’t exist.
 Optimisation programmes that lean on ‘incrementality’ to justify absent commercial results are not data-driven or scientific, they are relying on belief.

-Historically, this may not have been a huge problem, organisations could accept ‘incremental’ results and top-of-funnel optimisations without visible commercial results, but as technology costs rise, budgets fall and delivery capacity tightens, digital teams can no longer afford initiatives that merely look effective.
+Historically, this may not have been a huge problem.
+Organisations could accept ‘incremental’ results and top-of-funnel optimisations without visible commercial results, but as technology costs rise, budgets fall and delivery capacity tightens, digital teams can no longer afford initiatives that merely look effective.

 Effort must be directed toward activity that demonstrably changes outcomes.